 RDJ has been in many films in the past and he started his career in theater and eventually got into Hollywood.
 You might remember him from Weird Science.
 He was making a decent living in the 80’s and was even loosely involved with the “Brat Pack”.

 It was in 1996 that RDJ hit some hard times.
-He was arrested several times between ’96 and ’01 for possession and use of heroin, cocaine and marijuana.
+He was arrested several times between ’96 and ’01 for possession and use of illegal substances.
 He continued acting but seemingly his career was all but over, mostly due to his heavy drug use.
 I remember watching his very public downfall and thinking that we’d never see him in a leading role, he was just a mess.
 He was even booted off of Ally McBeal even though his character helped breathe new life into the show.

 In April 2001, while he was on parole, a Los Angeles police officer found him wandering barefoot in Culver City, just outside Los Angeles.
 He was arrested for suspicion of being under the influence of drugs, but was released a few hours later, even though tests showed he had cocaine in his system.
 After this last arrest, producer David E. Kelley and other Ally McBeal executives ordered last-minute rewrites and reshoots and dismissed Downey from the show, despite the fact that Downey’s character had resuscitated Ally McBeal’s ratings.